Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 libEnsemble initializes a *manager* process and as many *worker* processes as the user requests.
-The manager coordinates data transfer between workers and assigns each units of work, consisting of a function to run and accompanying data.
+The manager coordinates data transfer between workers and assigns units of work to each worker, consisting of a function to run and accompanying data.
 These functions perform their work in-line with Python and/or launch and control user applications with libEnsemble's :ref:`Executors<executor_index>`.
 Workers pass results back to the manager.